Zomis/Duga/README.md

     // API configuration
     stackAPI = 'xxxxxxxxx'
     githubAPI = 'xxxxxxxxx'
+    commandPrefix = '@Duga ' // chat messages that begins with this will be considered as commands

     // Database configuration
     adminDefaultPass = 'xxxxxxxxx' // default password for username 'admin'